Grass clump Other Grasses

 Native to western North America from east of the Cascades in British Columbia to Southern California and northeastern Mexico, this grass grows in clumps up to 24 inches tall and 12 inches wide.
 Seeds of this plant were a staple food for the American Indians, particularly when other crops failed.
 Today it is used mainly as a decorative in xeriscapes and in flower arrangements.
 Photo by U.S. Department of Agriculture = public domain.

-Lemon scented grasses native to Southeast Asia.
-C. citratus is essential to the cuisines of all of Southeast Asia, including the Philippines.
+C. citratus is a lemon scented grass native to Southeast Asia.
+It is essential to the cuisines of all of Southeast Asia, including the Philippines.
 It is also used in Sri Lanka, parts of southern China, and in the Caribbean, but is not used in cooking in India.

 C. flexuosus, intensively grown in India, is mostly used for oils, perfumes and medicinals, though it can be used in cooking.